Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Testing

-Testing your work locally will help you speed up the process since it allows you to focus on particular (failing) test-cases.
+**Local:** Testing your work locally will help you speed up the process since it allows you to focus on particular (failing) test-cases.
 To setup a local development environment, install both local and test dependencies:

 ```bash